Making a difference - lessons in purpose

 It's put together by MSF and the Red Cross, and it uses us, the public, to gather data.
 And it's addictive.
 It is exciting when you find a village in the middle of nowhere.
 We talk a lot about trying to motivate and engage people - and apps like this prove that the app itself doesn't have to have 'engagement' added on top of its design.
 The engagement comes from the purpose, from the fact that it makes a difference.

 For an effective learning experience, we need to focus on the power of purpose.
 Think about what you are trying to achieve and difference you are trying to make.
 Once you’ve established that, and then measured the success of your project - and its quality - by whether it achieves its purpose, you’ll have found the key to making a difference.

 Oh, and by the way - if you want to make a difference, do also have a look at Learn Appeal.
-It’s a charity that has grown out of the elearning community and which Kineo is proud to support - both through volunteering our time, but also through Matt Johnson’s role as one of its trustees.
+It’s a charity that has grown out of the elearning community and which Kineo is proud to support.
 It’s a great charity - and its campaign ‘Make a Difference - Make a Module’ is very much aligned with our purpose in Kineo and at the City & Guilds Group.
 So maybe you could join in and help them make a difference, with a purpose.